 The statutory definition of "swap" is detailed and comprehensive.
 It includes, for example, interest rate swaps, commodity swaps, currency swaps, equity swaps and credit default swaps.
-To avoid confusion in certain areas, the Commissions are adopting rules and interpretations to clarify that a few types of transactions in particular are swaps.
-These include foreign exchange swaps and forwards (for further information, see questions about foreign exchange forwards and swaps below), foreign currency options, commodity options, non-deliverable forwards in foreign exchange, cross-currency swaps, forward rate agreements, contracts for differences, options to enter into swaps and forward swaps.
+To avoid confusion in certain areas, the Commissions are proposing rules and guidance to clarify that a few types of transactions in particular are swaps.
+These include foreign exchange swaps and forwards (for further information, see questions about foreign exchange forwards and swaps below), foreign currency options (other than foreign currency options traded on a national securities exchange), commodity options, non-deliverable forwards in foreign exchange, cross-currency swaps, forward rate agreements, contracts for differences, options to enter into swaps and forward swaps.